EricWehrly/dice/docs/prompt_text.md

 3. **webpack.config.js**:
    - Configure TypeScript bundling and a development server.
+   - Ensure that changes are "hot reloaded," meaning Webpack will update the running server when a relevant file change is saved.
+   - Avoid incorrectly using deprecated `devServer.contentBase` rather than `devServer.static`.

 4. **tsconfig.json**:
    - Configure TypeScript settings for this project.
+   - Target `es2022`.

+5. **Install and configure dependencies**:
+   - Include `three.js` and related `@types` for working in TypeScript.
+Use a version no older than `0.172.0`.
+   - Include `html-webpack-plugin` and create an `index.html` file.
+   - Style the HTML file to hide scrollbars, margin, and padding (on the body).
+   - Install TypeScript `@type` packages for any installed libraries when available.

 Your task is to: